ashishdoneriya/workbook-ssj/posts/past-perfect-tense-examples.md

 updated : "2019-08-27T22:00:00+05:30"
 categories : ["english"]
 tags : ["english"]
+summary : "When and how to use past perfect tense"

 ---

 The past perfect tense is used to show that something happened before another action in the past.
 It can also be used to show that something happened before a specific time in the past.